redis/redis-doc/docs/redis-clients/java.md

 ​
 ### Example: Indexing and querying JSON documents
 ​
 Make sure that you have Redis Stack and `Jedis` installed.

-Import dependencies and add sample `User` class:
+Import dependencies and add a sample `User` class:
 ​
 ```java
 import redis.clients.jedis.JedisPooled;